MushroomRL/mushroom-rl/docs/source/mushroom_rl.approximators.rst

 Q-Approximator
 --------------

-``QApproximator`` is the high-level interface for Q-function approximation, only used in classical (non deep RL) algorithms.
+``QApproximator`` is the high-level interface for Q-function approximation, used in classical (non-deep RL) algorithms with function approximators.
+This design allows to integrate many types of approximators, including sklearn-style regressors seamlessly.
 Its constructor dispatches to one of three concrete implementations depending on the arguments:
-This class is necessary to integrate sklearn-style regressors in MushroomRL seamlessly and to handle different types of Q-function approximation.

 - ``QApproximatorSimple`` — single multi-output model (``output_shape[0] == n_actions``);
 - ``QApproximatorAction`` — one independent model per action;